-Marta Salinas: born in 1949, California Native, Marta Salinas was born in Coalinga, California, She received a degree in creative writing from the University of California at Irvine.
-"The Scholarship Jacket" is one of several short stories Salinas has published in journals and collections.
+Marta Salinas (born 1949) is a native of Coalinga, California.
+She graduated in creative writing from the University of California at Irvine.
+The Scholarship Jacket is one of the several short stories Salinas has published in journals and collections.

 Glossary: